 ● Child; and/or

 ● Public authority charged with the support of the child.

 This petition must occur before the child reaches the age of 18.
 Depending upon the specific circumstances of the case (including whether the putative father acknowledges or disputes paternity), then the Mississippi Department of Human Services can issue “an administrative order for paternity testing which requires the mother, putative father and minor child to submit themselves for testing,” under Section 93-9-21 of the Mississippi Code.
 If a putative father refuses to submit to genetic testing, the court still has the power to establish paternity.
 How does this work?
 In brief, if a putative father will not submit to testing, the court will review the refusal to submit and will make a determination about paternity.

 Contact a Jackson Paternity Attorney

 Establishing paternity can be a complicated process for all parties involved.
 A Jackson paternity attorney can help with your case.
-Contact Derek L. Hall, PLLC, the Heavy Hitter, today to get started.
+Contact Derek L. Hall, PC the Heavy Hitter, today to get started.